 - Low blood pressure

 As with other natural products, there is potential for adverse reactions with other medications.
+Certain medication, such as those that come with a warning to avoid grapefruit products, may be of particular concern.
 It is important to check with a health care provider before using CBD.

 In This Article: